 The program provides opportunities for students to participate in activities during lunch time, after school and weekends.
 Youth workers help the students to improve their English skills and build leadership skills while enjoying recreational and cultural activities with their peers.
 At the same time the program aims to help youth develop the confidence and skills needed to complete their academic goals including achieving a high school diploma.

-Key to the success of the program is the small class size (15 students or less) allowing youth workers to give one-on-one support to the students and for youth to feel comfortable in sharing their experiences.
+Key to the success of the program is the small group size (20 students or less) allowing youth workers to give one-on-one support to the youth and for youth to feel comfortable in sharing their experiences.

 A weekly homework club is held at the District Reception and Placement Centre (DRPC) and each of the participating schools hold activities twice a week.
 They also offer tutoring and trauma counseling which is important in achieving personal goals.